Alta Strada

 Wellesley's restaurant density is modest relative to Boston's urban core, which means each serious restaurant carries more weight in the local conversation.
 Black and Blue Steak and Crab handles the steakhouse end of the spectrum on the same corridor, and Lockheart Restaurant occupies a different register entirely.
 Alta Strada fills the Italian-influenced room that every functional dining town needs: the place where the sourcing is honest, the pasta is made with intent, and the wine list doesn't embarrass itself.

 That positioning matters because it sets the competitive frame correctly.
 Alta Strada is not competing with Le Bernardin in New York City or with the tasting-menu intensity of Lazy Bear in San Francisco or the farm-system rigor of Blue Hill at Stone Barns in Tarrytown.
-It is competing with every other Italian-influenced room within twenty miles of Wellesley's commuter rail stop, and within that peer set it occupies the tier where sourcing intent, kitchen discipline, and room comfort converge at a price point that works for a regular weeknight as much as a considered occasion.
+It is competing with every other Italian-influenced room within twenty miles of Wellesley's commuter rail stop, and within that comparable set it occupies the tier where sourcing intent, kitchen discipline, and room comfort converge at a price point that works for a regular weeknight as much as a considered occasion.

 Planning a Visit